Palling Volunteer Rescue Service: First station: 1840–1930

-The first station at Sea Palling was established in 1840 from local private funds as part of the Norfolk Shipwreck Association, drawn from the Marine salvage insurance monies gained from rescuing sailors from local ship wrecks.
+Palling Lifeboat Station was established in 1840 from local private funds as part of the Norfolk Shipwreck Association, drawn from the Marine salvage insurance monies gained from rescuing sailors from local ship wrecks.
 This provided funds for two locally made wooden oar and sail lifeboats, both of which came under the control of the RNLI from 1858.
 At this time, although the lifeboat crews were volunteer local fishermen, so often were they called out that they continued to be paid from the salvage insurance funds, which resultantly supplemented the local fishing industry.
 As a result of increased activity, a second station with its own lifeboat was established in 1870.